CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 ![uneven_rainbow]({{site.baseurl}}/img/course6/lesson3/uneven_rainbow.png)

 Perceptual quantitative palettes take this into account.
-In perceptual palettes hue, saturation, and value are adjusted so that one color doesn't look more dominant than another.
+In perceptual palettes the properties of hue, saturation, and value are adjusted so that one color doesn't look more dominant than another.
 This is valuable because one category's data won't be emphasized over another in your map.
 This perceptual example is more visually even:

 ![perceptual_rainbow]({{site.baseurl}}/img/course6/lesson3/perceptual_rainbow.png)